 The material used to make the huts were effective to keep the rooms warm in winter and cool in summer.
 The vessels used for cooking and eating were also made of mud and clay in the village by the potters.

 With changing times, one can observe the effect of transformation on the construction of houses near Khuri sand dunes.
-Stones have replaced the old, traditional materials of building houses.
+Stones have replaced the old, traditional materials for building houses.

-Khuri village, with time and efforts of Mr. Bhagwan Singh, who is locally know as ‘Tiger Chief’, has seen a new phase of development over the years.
+Khuri village, with the time and efforts of Mr Bhagwan Singh, who is locally known as ‘Tiger Chief’, has seen a new phase of development over the years.

-The village near now has its own primary and secondary school, a hospital, a post office and an animal hospital.
-Though a lot has been accomplished but there is still scope of improvisation.
+The village now has its own primary and secondary school, a hospital, a post office and an animal hospital.
+Though a lot has been accomplished there is still scope for improvisation.